fshostme/docs/docs/cs2/index.md

 - [CSTV [Pro]](./cs2/cstv) - Guide on enabling and managing CSTV on Pro servers.
 - [GSL-Token](./cs2/gsltoken) - Instructions for generating and using a GSL token.
 - [In-Game Commands [Pro]](./cs2/plugins/ingamecommands) - Overview of available in-game commands for Pro users.
-- [Plugin Availability: Free vs. Pro](./cs2/pluginslist) - Compare plugin features based on server type.
+- [CS2 Server Plugins](./cs2/pluginslist) - Compare plugin features based on server type.
 - [RCON Commands](./cs2/rcon) - List of remote console commands to manage the server.

 ---